TOAST-DOCS/Log-Crash-Search/en/console-guide.md

 The search condition set by the user is reflected in the search query input window.
 If it is a frequently used query, you can save it using the Save Query button and retrieve it later.
 You can check and manage the saved queries in **Saved Query List**.

+> [Note]
+Logs containing fields with a data length greater than 2,000,000 characters are not searchable.
+For logs that cannot be queried due to the issue, please use the log download function to retrieve the logs until the issue is resolved.
+>

 ## Query App Crashes

 Crash information of Android and iOS devices can be retrieved through **Analytics > Log & Crash Search > App Crash Search**.